tandasat/tandasat.github.io/Hypervisor_Development_on_Intel_and_UEFI_Platform.md

 - Familiarity with the x86_64 architecture, such as privilege levels, interrupts, page tables, and system registers.
 - System programming experience, such as kernel-module development, is a plus but not a requirement.

-Recommended pre-class learning materials will be introduced about prior to the class.
+Recommended pre-class learning materials will be introduced about 2 weeks prior to the class.

 Learning Objectives